dayvidwhy/dayvidwhy.github.io/_posts/2016-12-14-live-htmlcollection.markdown

 # Types of collections in JavaScript
 You are probably now wondering how many collections there are, and if you use jQuery a lot like me, how have you avoided using them for so long?
 The interesting thing is, and I never thought about it this way, is that all selections of elements are collections.

-Even jQuery wraps the elements it selects in a special [jQuery object](https://learn.jquery.com/using-jquery-core/jquery-object/) with your favourite methods like `.text()` and `.click()` giving you access to jQuerys black box of functionality.
+Even jQuery wraps the elements it selects in a special [jQuery object](https://learn.jquery.com/using-jquery-core/jquery-object/) with your favourite methods like `.text()` and `.click()` giving you access to jQuerys magical box of functionality.

 If anything, creating this application made me question more of the inner workings of jQuery and I am now more aware of the type of collection I'm dealing with and the attached methods after using any sort of selector.